 - Agree to share story, photographs and/or videos.

-- Agree to be part of the Tiwahe Alumni Network.
+- Agree to be a leader in the Oyate Network.

-How to Apply:PART II: Essay - Submit a written essay no longer than three pages that responds to questions 1-6 below:
+Essay - Submit a written essay no longer than three pages that responds to questions below:

-- Identify one goal (Cultural, Education, Economic self-sufficiency) and explain why you have selected that goal.
+- Identify one goal (Cultural, Education, Economic Self-Sufficiency) and explain why you have selected that goal area.

 - Describe the steps you will take to accomplish your goal.